NikosPapa/SQL_World_life_expectancy_project/README.md

 ## Dataset
 - An existing dataset was used for this analysis, with no additional table creation required.
-- World Life Expectancy dataset
+- World Life Expectancy dataset.
-- Country-level life expectancy data for multiple countries from 2007 to 2022
+- Country-level life expectancy data for multiple countries from 2007 to 2022.

 ---

 ## Project Scope
-- Data loading and inspection
+- Data loading and inspection.
-- Data cleaning
+- Data cleaning.
-- Exploratory data analysis (EDA)
+- Exploratory data analysis (EDA).
-- Insight generation using SQL queries
+- Insight generation using SQL queries.

 ---

 ## Data Cleaning
-- Checked for missing and null values
+- Checked for missing and null values.
-- Identified duplicate and inconsistent records
+- Identified duplicate and inconsistent records.
-- Addressed missing data using SQL techniques
+- Addressed missing data using SQL techniques.

 ---

-## Exploratory Data Analysis (EDA)
+## Exploratory Data Analysis (EDA).
-- Analyzed life expectancy trends over time
+- Analyzed life expectancy trends over time.
-- Compared life expectancy across countries
+- Compared life expectancy across countries.

 ---